ekuester/Periodic-Table-Molecular-Formula/README.md

 make install
 periodictable.sh
 ```
-will build the program for the current user.
+will build and run the program for the current user.
 The Linux way of localization for the dutch/german/italian translation files is adapted.

 Alternatively (but only as english version) you can easily compile and run the program in Terminal with the added shell script:
 ```